 - Pain, redness, swelling, or bruising

 - Inability to bend or move your toe

 - Inability to walk or put weight on your toe

 - Toe is bent at an angle that is not normal

 How is a toe fracture diagnosed?

-Your caregiver will examine you and ask about your injury.
-You may need an x-ray.
+Your healthcare provider will examine you and ask about your injury.
+You may need the following tests: